Please note that this tour is only possible during summer time.

 You may choose other setup of this day tour, or you may ask us to tailor make your experience based on your preferences:

-Such as a visit to the greenhouse at Fridheimar, the famous tomato farm and restaurant, or you may choose to visit and bath in the Secret lagoon. or Fontana Spa at Laugarvatn
+Such as a visit to the greenhouse at Fridheimar, the famous tomato farm and restaurant, or you may choose to visit Geothermal baths in the Secret lagoon or Fontana Spa at Laugarvatn

 Click here to see the tour location and standard route on a map